ibm-cloud-docs/Cloudant/guides/backup-guide-using-replication.md

 A simple approach is to replicate the entire database to a dated backup database.
 This method works and is easy to do.
-But if you need backups for multiple points in time, such as seven daily backups and four weekly ones, you must store a complete copy of the database in each new backup database.
+But if you need backups for more than one point in time, such as seven daily backups and four weekly ones, you must store a complete copy of the database in each new backup database.
 A complete copy might require significant disk usage,